Harry Offer

-Henry Thomas "Harry" Offer (1871 – 12 January 1947) was an English footballer who scored Arsenal's first-ever goal in the FA Cup "proper" rounds in 1891, and Southampton's first-ever league goal in 1894.
+Henry Thomas Offer (15 July 1869 – 12 January 1947) was an English footballer who scored Arsenal's first-ever goal in the FA Cup "proper" rounds in 1891, and Southampton's first-ever league goal in 1894.

 Football career

 Swindon Town

-Offer was born in Devizes, Wiltshire and played for Swindon Town as a teenager, playing in defence in each of Swindon's FA Cup matches in 1887–88 and 1888–89, both of which ended in defeat, to Old Brightonians and Great Marlow respectively.
+Offer was born ar Rowde, near Devizes, Wiltshire and played for Swindon Town as a teenager, playing in defence in each of Swindon's FA Cup matches in 1887–88 and 1888–89, both of which ended in defeat, to Old Brightonians and Great Marlow respectively.

 Royal Arsenal

 In September 1889, Offer moved to London to join Royal Arsenal.
 At this time, the club were not fully professional and played mainly friendlies and Cup matches.
 They entered the FA Cup for the first time in 1889–90, but failed to get past the qualifying rounds.
 The following season, they entered the cup at the First Round proper, losing 2–1 to Derby County on 17 January 1891 with Offer scoring Arsenal's goal.
 In total, Offer played four times in the FA Cup for Arsenal, with one goal to his name, as well as 52 appearances and 16 appearances in other first-team games.